Junazidomi/Data-Science/Data-Science-prediction-projects/Employee Prediction/README.md

 ## Data Preparation
 ## Modelling
 1. Logistic Regression

-   Logistic Regression is a simple and interpretable
+   Logistic Regression is an algorithm that estimates the probability of an event occuring, such as choosing or not choosing, based on a given dataset of independent variables

-3. Random Forest
+2. Random Forest

+   Random Forest is a widely used machine learning algorithm that combines the results of several decision trees to achieve a single result that is easy to use and flexible

-4. Decisin Tree
+3. Decisin Tree

+   Decision trees are supervised, non-parametric learning algorithms that  have a hierarchical tree structure, consisting of root nodes, branches, internal nodes, and leaf nodes.

-5. SVM
+4. SVM

+   SVM is a classification algorithm that finds the optimal hyperplane to separate classes, performing well in high-dimensional spaces.
 ## Evaluation

 Evaluate each algorithm used for both feature selection and parameter hypertuning